apache/lucene-solr/lucene/MIGRATE.md

 defence and to ensure that there is no bubbling up of errors when Lucene is used in multi level applications

-## Assumption of data consistency between different data-structures sharing the same field name
+### Require consistency between data-structures on a per-field basis

-Sorting on a numeric field that is indexed with both doc values and points may use an optimization to skip non-competitive documents.
-This optimization relies on the assumption that the same data is stored in these points and doc values.
+A field must be indexed with the same index options and data-structures across all documents within a segment.
+Thus, for example, it is not allowed to have one document in a segment where a certain field is indexed with doc values and points, and another document where the same field is indexed only with points.